jab/BestTalks/README.md

 A collection of favorite talks about programming and technology.
 Pull requests welcome!

+See also https://github.com/matthiasn/talk-transcripts for transcripts of some of these and other great talks.

 ## Alan Kay

 - [OOPSLA 1997 - The computer revolution hasnt happened yet](https://www.youtube.com/watch?v=oKg1hTOQXoY)